Trams in Barcelona: History

-The first tramway line in Barcelona was the Barcelona-Gràcia (Josepets), a horse tramway that opened by the Barcelona Tramways company on June 28, 1872.
+The first tramway line in Barcelona was the Barcelona-Gràcia (Josepets), a horse tramway that opened by the Barcelona Tramways company on 28 June 1872.
 Within a few years, lines were built throughout Barcelona and many of its surrounding villages.
 As the tramways helped to integrate the metropolis, these villages became quarters of today's Barcelona.

+In the Eixample expansion planned by the Cerdà Plan, the tramways found that the wide streets and intersections with block chamfers allowed easy turns.

 Lines were built by a number of companies, but by the 1900s the two main companies were Barcelona Tramways and Compañía General de Tranvías.
 Electrification took place in the 1900s, with the introduction of route numbers following from 1910 onwards.
 In 1925, the two main companies merged to Tranvías de Barcelona (TB).
 The Spanish Civil War (1936–39) caused major damage to the tramways.

-On March 1st, 1951, citizens launched a two-week boycott of the trams against a fare increase.
+On 1 March 1951 citizens launched a two-week boycott of the trams against a fare increase.

 Services recovered in the 1950s and 1960s, and double-decker trams were used to operate some services.
 In the early 1960s, a fleet of 101 PCC cars were purchased second-hand from the United States city of Washington and, after modification, placed in service in Barcelona.

 However closures then started to happen.
-With the exception of the Tramvia Blau, the last two tramway lines operated on March 18, 1971.
+With the exception of the Tramvia Blau, the last two tramway lines operated on 18 March 1971.
 For the next thirty years or so, this one short line was the only tramway in Barcelona.

 Towards the end of the 1980s a number of new tramways were opened in other European cities, and Barcelona started to consider the possibility of building new lines.
 To test this idea, in 1997 a short test tramway was built along the Diagonal with just two tram stops.
 Tests were conducted with a tram from the Grenoble tram system in June 1997, and a month later with a Siemens Combino.

 The tests were successful, and the decision was made to build two new tram systems, both operating on parts of the Diagonal, although not interconnected.
-Both lines commenced operation in 2004, with TramBaix in the west starting on April 5, whilst Trambesòs in the east commenced on May 8.
+Both lines commenced operation in 2004, with TramBaix in the west starting on 5 April, whilst Trambesòs in the east commenced on 8 May.